-Percentage of Funding Identified in the TIP by Selection Process for all projects (federal and state) 2012-2015
+Percentage of Funding Identified in the TIP by Selection Process for all projects (federal and state) 2013-2016.
+Top Number represents % of total project funding identified, bottom number represents % of federal funding

-\This TIP includes all projects selected by Mn/DOT including those without federal funding.
-Locally-selected transit projects are not included in the TIP and therefore not reflected in the percentage for transit.
+^{}This TIP includes all projects selected by Mn/DOT including those without federal funding.